LeonSijiaLu/Sijia-s-Work-Repo/Golang-Social-Network/README.md

 go get github.com/gorilla/sessions
 go get github.com/urfave/negroni

-Then put all files under src folder of GOPATH
+Then put all files under: src folder of GOPATH

+Before importing db.sql into your database, you can make changes to the db user in db.sql, the current user is: netadmin_s96lu, its password is netadmin_s96lu.

+Then in utils/db.go, you can manage database name, database IP, username and password.
 ```

 ## Something to say before